soffes/blog/posts/2012-06-21-dealing-with-emoji.markdown

 // Beard face length: 2
 ```

-After watching “Session 128 - Advanced Text Processing” from WWDC 2011, I learned that the beard face is actually a *surrogate unicode pair*.
+After watching “Session 128 - Advanced Text Processing” from WWDC 2011, I learned that the beard face is actually a ==surrogate unicode pair==.
 Basically, high UTF-16 characters use this to form characters.
 For example, `é` is actually `e` + `´`.
 This is super common in Korean, Chinese, Vietnamese, etc. Emoji is made the same way.
 Here's another fun discovery:

 ``` objective-c
 NSLog(@"Same first character: %i", [@"👮" characterAtIndex:0] == [@"💇" characterAtIndex:0]);